Weekend Pass €50.00

 If you have suggestions for visitors, please share them on our Facebook page.

-Please direct all queries to brian [at] swanriverpress [dot] ie
+Please direct all queries to Brian Showers at gothicdublin [at] gmail [dot] com

-The Dublin Ghost Story Festival would like to thank the Horror Writers Association, Giovanni Giusti of Gallery X, and Keith Stent and the Freemason's Hall for their generous support.
+The Dublin Ghost Story Festival would like to thank the Horror Writers Association; Alison Lyons of Dublin UNESCO City of Literature; Department of Culture, Heritage and the Gaeltacht; Dublin City Council; and Peter O'Connor of Roe & Co. for their generous support.

 All contents of this page are © Brian J. Showers 2018.
 All individual copyrights are retained by the creators.